-Self worth is something we all struggle with from time to time.
-And when you’re having an off day and the self criticism is flying, the last thing you want is a lecture on how to respect yourself.
+Self-worth is something we all struggle with from time to time.
+And when you’re having an off day and the self-criticism is flying, the last thing you want is a lecture on how to respect yourself.

 Is there a shortcut to pumping up your self worth?

 We’re all familiar with what it means to show respect for others.
 We show respect to our teachers, bosses, and mentors.
 We respect those we look up to and admire.